A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Semi-Riemannian spacetimes

-Having shown lower and upper semicontinuity for the multivalued map $p \mapsto C_p$ we conclude that it is continuous.
+Having shown lower and upper semicontinuity for the multivalued map $p \mapsto \mathcal{C}_p$ we conclude that it is continuous.
+In particular, the map $p \mapsto \mathcal{C}_p \cap \mathbb{S}^n$ into the compact generating sets of the cones $C_p$ is continuous with respect to the Hausdorff distance.
+Since the conic hull operation itself is continuous for sharp cones \cite{Orl:cone}*{Proposition 2} (this result also holds for compact generating sets), the map $p \mapsto C_p$ itself is continuous.
 By \cite{Min:cone}*{Proposition 2.5} continuity implies that $C$ is a proper cone structure.
 By \cite{Min:cone}*{Proposition 2.6} continuity and properness furthermore imply $(\inte C)_p = \inte C_p$ for all $p \in M$. \end{proof}

-Thanks to Theorem \ref{thm:propercone} we can apply the tools of the theory of cone structures from Section \ref{sec:cone} to semi-Riemannian spacetimes.
-For instance, the causal and chronological relation behave as desired and we can use the most important tools of Lorentzian causality theory in the semi-Riemannian context.
-The steps on the causal ladder and, in particular, global hyperbolicity can be defined directly based on Definition \ref{def:future} or via the theory of cone structures and Theorems \ref{thm:ghtime} and \ref{conethm} apply.
+Thanks to Theorem \ref{thm:propercone} we can apply the tools of the theory of cone structures from Section \ref{sec:cone} to semi-Riemannian spacetimes using $p\mapsto C_p$.
+For instance, the causal and chronological relation behave as desired and we can use the most important tools of Lorentzian causality theory in the semi-Riemannian context\footnote{With Lipschitz regularity the (for $1 < \nu < n$) nonconvex precausal cone map $p\mapsto \mathcal{C}_p$ could also be used to obtain solutions to the corresponding differential inclusion but limit curves, which we implicitly use via \cite{Min:cone}, are generically only in the relaxed convexified differential inclusion \cite{AuCe:setvalued}*{Sections 2.3 and 2.4}.}.
+The steps on the causal ladder and, in particular, global hyperbolicity can be defined directly via the theory of cone structures and Theorems \ref{thm:ghtime} and \ref{conethm} apply.
 We obtain Corollary \ref{semiRcor} directly from Theorems \ref{thm:gghcomplete} and \ref{thm:exst}.

 That we actually gain information in our semi-Riemannian setup in contrast to general cone structures is evident from its conformally invariant setup.

 \begin{thm} Let $(M,g)$ be a $(n-\nu,\nu)$-spacetime, $0 <\nu \leq n$, with future causal cone defined pointwise as in Definition \ref{def:future}.
 The notions of causal relation $J^+$ and the chronological relation $I^+$ (and the steps on the causal ladder) induced by the corresponding proper cone structure are conformally invariant, and so are time functions $\tau$ and the null distance $d_\tau$. \end{thm}